danielbetesh-db/db-analytics/README.md

-An app that I develop in my free time,
+An React app that I develop in my free time,
 I developed all the components in the app on my own for learning and practice.
 The purpose of the app is to keep track of web pages and display data like  views, leads, and calls that came from the page.